 Apparo's Community Impact Projects (CIP) partner a nonprofit in need of a technology solution with a corporate volunteer to address that need.
 Projects vary from developing technology plans and business process assessments to network infrastructure, custom development, website and more.

-How does a Community Impact Project work?
+How does an Apparo Community Impact Project Work?

 An expert team of Apparo-facilitated corporate volunteers works with an appointed nonprofit to deliver an IT solution.
 Each solution addresses critical business needs and has the potential to increase the efficiency and reach of the nonprofit.
 With the skills your company uses every day, you can make a difference in the Charlotte nonprofit community.

-2. Apparo finds a corporate volunteer with the right expertise
+- Apparo finds a corporate volunteer with the right expertise

-5. Project concludes with at follow-up at the 6 and 12-month mark
+- Project concludes with at follow-up at the 6 and 12-month mark

 What Apparo corporate volunteers are saying:

 “With mobile internet use at an all-time high, nonprofits have the opportunity to receive donations from donors on the move.
 During our work with Power2Give, we determined that their site could be mobile-optimized with a low-cost upgrade in order to increase mobile donations.
 We were able to use our skills at CTS to offer Power2Give a game-changing solution.
-It was a privilege to deliver the great news.” --Tom Miller, Managing Director, CTS
+It was a privilege to deliver the great news.” - Tom Miller, Managing Director, CTS

 “Project H.O.P.E. was one of the nonprofits listed at the Digital Ball as needing help.
-After reading about their mission and where they were having IT challenges, I knew Project H.O.P.E. would fit right in to what we do.” -- Dan Gilroy, Director of Consulting Services, RDA
+After reading about their mission and where they were having IT challenges, I knew Project H.O.P.E. would fit right in to what we do.” - Dan Gilroy, Director of Consulting Services, RDA

 “One of the things I learned from the Foundation Project is that our skill sets are uniquely beneficial to nonprofit organizations.” - Walt Kelley, Senior Account Executive, CSI Leasing